Montmartre, a walk around Paris Sacré Cœur Basilica (2.5 km)

 1. Métro Anvers

 Get off at Métro Anvers, at the heart of the action on Boulevard Rochechouart.
 The Boulevard is lined with clothes and cloth shops, sex shops, music shops, souvenir shops, fast food and take away restaurants, cafés and clubs.
 And people, people and more people.
+Nothing like swimming the colorful tides of mankind as you start your self-guided tour of Montmartre.
 Head up from the Boulevard de Rochechouart towards the Sacré Coeur Basilica (Sacred Heart Basilica) via rue Briquet or rue Steinkerque.

 2. Square Louise Michel (former Square Willette)